With over 4.5 billion worldwide in 2021, social media has become an important communication channel with a critical role

 Channel #5: LinkedIn

 While LinkedIn is a more appropriate marketing channel for B2B businesses, 44% of marketers are also using it for B2C social media marketing.

-Many B2C marketers are capitalizing on this professional network with great content.
+In fact, many B2C marketers are already capitalizing on this professional network with great content

 One such brand is Starbucks, which efficiently used its LinkedIn company page for selling coffee, building a community, and garnering customer loyalty.